About

 According to Ontrack Data Recovery, businesses pay an average of $2.1 million (£1.3 million) every year as a result of ineffective data management systems, with smaller firms paying out significantly more in costs.

-The iHotdesk writes that chairman Larry Ponemon emphasised the importance of automated file management systems to those seeking IT support in London.
+The iHotdesk writes that chairman Larry Ponemon emphasised the importance of file management systems to those seeking IT support in London.

 “Evidence suggests that companies deploying enabling technologies that reduce the complexity of file management can decrease the overall compliance costs associated with the storage of unstructured information,” Ponemon stated.